 How does CyberKnife work?

 CyberKnife combines a multi-jointed robotic radiosurgery arm with an image-guided tracking system.
-During treatment it uses sophisticated software and advanced imaging to track patient movement, and based on that information the system continually adjusts the timing and position of the arm-mounted linac to ensure it delivers radiation accurately.
+During treatment it uses sophisticated software and advanced x-ray imaging to track patient movement, and based on that information the system continually adjusts the timing and position of the arm-mounted linac to ensure it delivers radiation accurately.

 Images used with permission from Accuray Incorporated.